bicciatolab/FIERCE/README.md

 ```

-Once all dependencies have been installed, `FIERCE` can be installed with the following script:
+Once all dependencies have been installed, `FIERCE` can be installed with the following command:

 ```r
 devtools::install_github("bicciatolab/FIERCE")
 ```

-In case of any issue with `FIERCE` installation through `install_github`, it is possible to download the package.tar.gz and install `FIERCE` from a local repository using the following script:
+In case of any issue with `FIERCE` installation through `install_github`, it is possible to download the package.tar.gz and install `FIERCE` from a local repository using the following command:

 ```r
 install.packages("/path/to/package_directory", repos = NULL, type="source")